 WHAT ARE THE MEASURES IN PLACE FOR THE USE OF THE ALL-WEATHER ACCESS ROAD NEAR BAKER LAKE?

-Due to the COVID-19 pandemic, some measures needed to be implemented to ensure the safety of all Nunavummiut regarding the use of the All-weather Access Road (AWAR).
 Since the AWAR is sometimes used by Nunavummiut for numerous reasons such as the practice of traditional activities, the decision was made that an employee from Baker Lake will work at the gatehouse as a dispatcher.